A Visit to the Bavarian Alps: Christmas Markets and Pagan Spirits

 Around their waists and backs are attached several noisy cowbells, some weighing in at 45 pounds, waking the dead and spoiling the tranquility of the streets.

 The scary monsters finally disperse leaving room for Old St. Nicholas and his special angel to dispense candy to those still left standing.
-Santa is dressed in bishop's clothing and carrying a cane.
+Santa is dressed in a bishop’s clothing and carrying a cane.

 The Buttnmandi and Krampusse is a pagan custom that dates back to ancient times when evil spirits were thought to roam during the darkest time of year.
 The tradition takes place every year with rowdy teenagers instigating the worst beatings.